 Sixty (60) minutes prior to the operating hour PJM executes the Ancillary Services Optimizer (ASO).
 The ASO jointly optimizes Energy, Synchronized Reserves, Non-Synchronized Reserves, Secondary Reserves, and Regulation based on forecast system conditions to determine an economic set of inflexible reserve resources to commit for the operating hour.
 Inflexible resources are defined as those resources that physically require an hourly commitment due to minimum run time constraints or staffing constraints.
-Inflexible resources include but are not limited to synchronous condensers that are operating in condensing mode solely for the purpose of providing Synchronized Reserves and Economic Load Response that are prepared to curtail in response to a PJM Reserve Event.
+Inflexible resources include: but are not limited to synchronous

+- Synchronous condensers that are operating in condensing mode solely for the purpose of providing Synchronized Reserves and - Energy Storage resources enrolled in the ESR participation model (unless the resource has elected to be flexible) - Economic Load Response that are prepared to curtail in response to a PJM Reserve Event (unless the resource has elected to be flexible).